University and Student Support Areas

 Career Development Center

 Nail the resume, land the interview and prepare for the job with the Career Development Center.
 Build marketable skills and gain professional work experience before and after graduation through targeted internships, one-on-one counseling, special workshops, career fairs and more.
 Now is the time to develop the right habits and skills for a lifetime of professional success.

 Need help choosing a major?
 No problem!
 The Career Development Center understands that deciding on a major isn’t always easy — and sometimes it’s downright hard.
 That’s why the center provides every student the perfect environment to explore their interests, discover their options and create a blueprint for success.

 WSU students also have access to the one of the best cooperative education and internship programs.
 WSU students can earn work experience, college credit and a paycheck — all while bolstering their resumes and getting a leg up on the competition.
-Get started today by calling (316) 978-3688, visit online, or visit in person in at the center's main office in Brennan III, or one of the center's satellite locations in CH 021B, RSC 205 or WH 300.
+Get started today by calling 316-978-3688, visit online (http://wichita.edu/careerdevelopment), or visit in person at the center's main office in Brennan III, or one of the center's satellite locations in CE 258, CH Lobby or P2 A128.